Happytatoes/eco-empire/README.md

 ## Purpose

 This project was built for fun as an independent learning exercise.
-It explores how gamification can be used to teach sustainability and basic economic modeling concepts in an engaging way.
+It explores how games can be used to teach sustainability and basic economic modeling concepts in an engaging way.

 ## Getting Started